-The [CD] Regulations allow for Financial Institutions to elect to apply the threshold exemptions when reviewing and identifying Pre-existing Individual Accounts.
+15.3.
+Threshold Exemptions that apply to Pre-existing Individual Accounts The Isle of Man Regulations allow for Financial Institutions to elect to apply the threshold exemptions when reviewing and identifying Pre-existing Individual Accounts.

 Note that this is a departure from the IGA which requires Financial Institutions to elect to disapply the thresholds and so report all Financial Accounts regardless of balance or value.
 This departure is required to ensure compliance with [CD] data protection legislation.
 In the absence of an election, therefore, a Financial Institution will be required to review all Pre-existing Individual Accounts.